The Nutty Professor (1963) starring Jerry Lewis, Stella Stevens

-The DVD has the ordinary extras (trailers, outtakes) as well as a very nice documentary on The Nutty Professor, both the making of it and afterwards.
+The DVD has the ordinary extras (trailers, outtakes) as well as a very nice documentary on The Nutty Professor, both the making of it and afterward.

 Editorial Review of The Nutty Professor starring Jerry Lewis, Stella Stevens – courtesy of Amazon.com essential video